How to Properly Manage Batteries

 If you are a business looking to recycle your batteries, click here.

-Car batteries may be returned to any dealer who sells them, regardless of whether you bought it there or not.
+Sealed lead acid batteries are heavy and brick-like, usually with two metal contacts.
+They are commonly used in large toys such as Power Wheels or car vehicles.
+They CANNOT be taken to Wegmans.
+They may be returned to any dealer who sells them, regardless of whether you bought it there or not.
 The following locations may even pay you a few cents per pound for old car batteries:

 - Battery World, 5820 E Molloy Rd, Syracuse, 315 437-1404